Junaid433/PY-CoreUtils/SECURITY.md

 ## Supported Versions

-We currently support the latest major version of PYCoreUtils.
+We currently support the latest major version of PY-CoreUtils.
 Please update to the latest version before reporting security issues.

 ## Reporting a Vulnerability

-If you discover a security vulnerability in PYCoreUtils:
+If you discover a security vulnerability in PY-CoreUtils:

 - **Do not open a public issue.**
 - Email the maintainer directly at: **junaid.cloud2@gmail.com**